ortango/bspwm_scripts/README.md

 * floattoedge   - move to resize a floating window to monitor edge: left, right, top, bottom
 * magifloat     - toggle floating in same size and place keeping a receptacle in place
 * mvtopresel    - move a {,marked} node to preselection, or mark it
+* naturalpresel - make or change a preselection in an intuitive way
 * promote       - move a node up to the root
+* resizenode    - resize a node
 * smoothnav     - navigate windows in a intuitive way
-* splitprimary  - split the primary monitor and create a virtual monitor in the empty space
 * swaphidden    - swap a hidden window for a visible window
 * uniform       - arrange all descendants in the same orientation and balance them